 Researchers at Harvard studied 1,601 employees to find out what supports a healthy work environment and how to increase productivity at work.
 Their results: better air quality, natural light, and personalization.
 By adding indoor plants for clean air, working by windows, and being able to set up family portraits nearby, productivity at work skyrocketed!

 Being comfortable in your environment is valuable to your performance and gives way to less stress.

 Our mental strengths come into play with goal setting.
-I talk about the basics of goal-setting technique and achievement in alignment with the proper mindset.
+I talk about the basics of goal-setting techniques and achievement in alignment with a proper mindset.
 The most successful goals you make will likely involve time management because there’s never enough time in a day, is there?
 One of the studies at the bottom of the post discusses time management results.

-Some quick tips to setting successful goals are to:
+Some quick tips for setting successful goals are to: